wds4/tribal-tapestry/essays/bookJustification/overview.md

 SLC aims to communicate with as many entities as possible.
 Tribalism aims to do the opposite: to break down into tribes.
 SLC facilitates influence; tribalism is the capitulation of influence in deference to power.

-## 4.2 Enlightenment versus postmodernism
+## 12. The Enlightenment and postmodernism represent the rejection of the tribal mode and the objective mode, respectively.

 Postmodernism represents the attempt to enshrine toxicity in the search for Truth.
 The triumph of the tribal mindset over the objective mindset.

 Enlightenment represents the attempt to purge toxicity in the search for Truth.
 The triumph of the objective mindset over the tribal mindset.

-## 4.4 The CTTH is universally toxic
+## 13. The CTTH is universally toxic.

 I called this the Prime Directive, but you did not like this name and I can never remember what name we replaced it with.